dotnet-websharper/docs/content/core/remoting.md

     member this.MyMethod(...) = //...
 ```

-You don't need to properly create an instance of the type on the client-side, instead there is a helper to create a shim, like this:
+You don't need to properly create an instance of the type on the client side, instead there is a helper to create a shim, like this:

 ```fsharp
 //open WebSharper.JavaScript
 Remote<MyType>.MyMethod(...)
 ```

-To have a handler for this type, you need to register an instance of it on the server-side.
+To have a handler for this type, you need to register an instance of it on the server side.

 ```fsharp
 WebSharper.Core.Remoting.AddHandler typeof<MyType> (new MyType())